 Keep your aging parents involved in the decision-making process

 If your parents are still able to live life independently and have the mental capacity to make their own decision, then you should respect that.
-Your elderly parents are adults who should be involved in making decisions about where they would like to live their lives.
+Your elderly parents are adults who should be involved in deciding where they would like to live.

 Often with age comes more pride, and aging parents may sometimes have concerns about certain people taking care of them.
 The discussion can go smoothly with a loved one as long as you listen to them and keep their wishes and welfare in mind, and not your own.